PepikVaio/reMarkable_Apple_Shortcuts/apple_Example/README.md

 # Example!
-> - Example shortcut for demonstration purposes.
+> Example shortcut for demonstration purposes.
+> <br>
-> - This shortcut serves only as a template for creating your own shortcut.
+> This shortcut serves only as a template for creating your own shortcut.

 ### Download
 [![download](https://img.shields.io/badge/download-latest_release-slategray)]()